Song of Tibet

-Song of Tibet (Yixizuoma, Yeshe Dolma) (2000) is a Chinese film directed by Xie Fei, one of the "Four Generation" directors.
-It tells a Tibetan woman's love stories with three men in the last century of Tibetan history during the social change from Serfdom to modern society.
-Xie Fei went to Tibet 5 times to do research and choose locations.
-He said this his most beloved and involved film and he put a lot of thought and energy into the film.
-The film was censored by the government for 6 months and revised several times.
-When it was released in limited theaters, it did not meet Xie Fei's expectation.
-So he decided not to make films and became a producer, critic and film festival jury.
+Song of Tibet (Chinese: Yixizuoma, Tibetan: Yeshe Dolma) is a 2000 Chinese film directed by Xie Fei, one of the "Fourth Generation" of Chinese directors.
+It depicts a Tibetan woman's love stories with three men in the last century of Tibetan history, during the social change from serfdom to modern society.
+Xie Fei went to Tibet five times to do research and choose locations.
+He said this was his most beloved and involved project, and he put a lot of thought and energy into the film.
+The film was censored by the government for six months and revised several times.
+When it was released in limited theaters, it did not meet Xie Fei's expectations.
+So he decided stop making films and became a producer, critic and film festival jury member.

 Plot

 On her summer vacation, Dawa, a young Tibetan woman, returns to Lhasa from Beijing to visit her grandparents, only to find her grandfather, Jiacuo, gravely ill after suffering a stroke.
 As her grandmother, Yeshe Dolma, cares for him, she takes the opportunity to share with Dawa the love stories that shaped her life, revealing a past filled with passion, sacrifice, and heartbreak.

 The first man in Yeshe Dolma's life was Jiacuo, a strong and optimistic mule driver from Kangba.
 During a transportation trip, he was captivated by Yeshe's radiant beauty and her enchanting voice as she sang love songs.
 Jiacuo's love was steadfast, and he won Yeshe's heart, marrying her after abducting her.
 Their early days together were filled with happiness, and they were blessed with a daughter.

 However, Jiacuo's life as a mule driver brought challenges.
 His heavy drinking and unreliability created instability, forcing Yeshe to go to her parents for help.
 After her father's death, Yeshe took up work as a nanny and housekeeper at Luoga Manor to repay family debts.

 At Luoga Manor, Yeshe crossed paths with Gongsa, the young master of the estate.
 Gongsa had long admired her beauty and singing, his affection predating Jiacuo's.
 With Yeshe working under his roof, Gongsa finally had the opportunity to win her over.
 Their secret relationship resulted in the birth of a son.

 In 1959, Gongsa fled Tibet with the Dalai Lama, taking Yeshe's son with him and claiming the boy as his own.
 Devastated by Yeshe's betrayal, Jiacuo left for his hometown of Kangba with their daughter, marking a bitter end to their union.